webarch-coop/ansible-role-ssh/README.md

 The [Mozilla Modern (OpenSSH 6.7+)](https://infosec.mozilla.org/guidelines/openssh#modern-openssh-67) recomendations can be followed by copying and uncommenting the commented list items in the [defaults file](defaults/main.yml), however note that [OpenSSH 6.7](https://www.openssh.com/txt/release-6.7) was released eight years ago (2014-10-06) so this is a legacy, not a modern, configuration guide.

+## Local SSH client configuration files

+If the `ssh_local_hosts` variable to set to `True` then this role will generate local SSH `config` and `known_hosts` files, either one file per host or one file for all hosts, see the [Webarchitects SSH fingerprints](https://git.coop/webarch/webarch-ssh) git repo for an example of the generated configuration.

+## Role tags

+The suggest way to run this role is to first run it with the `ssh_audit` tag to ensure that `ssh-audit` is installed.

+Then run it with the `ssh` tag and `--check --diff` to see what changes, if any are to be made to the `/etc/ssh/sshd_config` file.

+Then once your are sure everything looks OK run without `--check`.

+To just update / create local SSH configuration files run with the `ssh_fingerprint` tag.

 ## Defaults

 For the configurable variables see [defaults/main.yml](defaults/main.yml):